Johnny Leota

 Johnny Leota (born 21 January 1984) is a Samoan rugby union player who played for Sale Sharks in the Aviva Premiership.
 Leota was born in Palmerston North, New Zealand and made his international debut for Samoa in 2011; he has since won 20 caps.
 He previously played for Manawatu Turbos in the ITM Cup.
-Started in 2001, making the NZ Rugby League U17 tournament team and NZ secondary schools tournament team.
-From here he progress into the Hurricanes schools team which lead to him being put into the academy.
-Leota followed the rugby path with no success until 2004 where he made his debut for Manawatu Rugby before making his breakthrough season to the Highlanders super rugby squad after a stunning 2007 season.
-He was offered a contract with the West Tigers in NRL 2007 but chose to go with the Highlanders.

 Club career

 Leota debuted for Manawatu in 2004 and developed into a fixture for the province, playing his 50th match in 2009.
 As part of his move to the Highlanders in 2008, he signed with Otago, but was immediately loaned back to Manawatu.

-Leota missed most of the 2010 ITM Cup through injury, making only two appearances for the Turbos.
+He missed most of the 2010 ITM Cup due to an injury, making only two appearances for the Turbos.
 He returned to action with Manawatu for the 2011 season.

 Leota was signed by the Highlanders for the 2008 Super 14 season, and established himself as a key member of the squad, starting 12 of the team's 13 games and scoring two tries in the process.

-In 2009, Leota again made 12 appearances for the Highlanders, but was reduced to six starts and was used mainly as a substitute through the second half of the season.
+In 2009, he again made 12 appearances for the Highlanders, but was reduced to six starts and was used mainly as a substitute through the second half of the season.

-Leota was not retained by the Highlanders for the 2010 Super 14 season, and instead found himself in the wider training group of the Hurricanes.
+He was not retained by the Highlanders for the 2010 Super 14 season, and instead found himself in the wider training group of the Hurricanes.
 However, he did not make an appearance for the squad and was not brought back after missing most of the 2010 provincial season through injury.

 On 11 August 2011, Leota moved to England as he signed for Sale Sharks who compete in the Aviva Premiership after the conclusion of the 2011 Rugby World Cup.